MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 - A dedicated organization unit (OU) is required to optimize query times for the object discovery.
 This optimization is critical for large Active Directories spanning multiple sites.
 This dedicated OU is only required for the computer objects and the Windows failover cluster CNO.

-- The user (aka deployment user) requires the necessary permissions over the dedicated OU.
+- The user (also known as deployment user) requires the necessary permissions over the dedicated OU.
 The user can reside anywhere in the directory.

 - Blocking group policy inheritance is required to prevent any conflicts of settings coming from group policy objects.
 The new engine introduced with Azure Stack HCI, version 23H2 manages security defaults including the drift protection.
 For more information, see [Security features for Azure Stack HCI, version 23H2](../concepts/security-features).